 - Science – the Faculty of of Arts and Sciences strongly encourages applicants who have not taken math or science courses in the last four years to take refresher courses before applying.

-3. Do I satisfy the program’s requirements?
+3. Do I satisfy the degree’s requirements?

 Mature applicants must meet the University’s English language requirement.